I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_read_pins_parameters.md

 `Flags`

 A set of flags to control the GPIO pin read operation.
 If the <b>WriteConfiguredPins</b> flag bit is set, the GPIO controller driver can read from a GPIO pin that is configured for write operations.

-`PinCount`

-The number of elements in the <b>PinNumberTable</b> array.

-`PinNumberTable`

-A pointer to an array of bank-relative PIN_NUMBER values.
-Each array element specifies the number of a GPIO pin to read from.
-If this bank has N pins, the pins are numbered 0 to N–1.
-The number of elements in this array is specified by the <b>PinCount</b> member.

 `Reserved`